dhthwy/r/README.md

 At this point, it would take lots of time and room for only one to move me.
 We both know that'll never happen.
 So it's out.
 Years vs zero, and you still didn't care to make time for me.
 A little bit doesn't incentivize or motivate me in any way after you showed me just how much time you give to those you do care about.

+Frankly, I really don't care anymore.
+Thinking of you only brings me pain, and discusts me.

 ---

 You didn't make room for two.
 You made room for only one.
 Screwing me over for other people is something you've always done.
 No more wasting time and money on people who don't care.